-a) Any person who witnesses or believes a test security violation occurred must report it as soon as possible but no later than 24 hours after the alleged violation occurred.
-Potential violations may be reported directly to the school test monitor or the LEA test integrity coordinator(s); to OSSE's Division of Data, Assessment, and Research (DAR); anonymously to the test integrity coordinator, or anonymously online using the OSSE Incident Report Form.
-LEA test integrity coordinator(s) are required to submit any alleged test security violations to OSSE; and
+- a) Any person who witnesses or believes a test security violation occurred must report it as soon as possible but no later than 24 hours after the alleged violation occurred.
+Potential violations may be reported directly to the school test monitor or the LEA test integrity coordinator(s); to OSSE's DAR; anonymously to the test integrity coordinator, or anonymously online using the OSSE Incident Report Form.
+LEA test integrity coordinator(s) are required to submit any alleged test security violations to OSSE; and - b) Follow the technical difficulties process and report computer-based/online difficulties that impact the security of test administration.